Royal Space Force: The Wings of Honnêamise: Plot

 In the Kingdom of Honnêamise, on an alternate version of Earth, Shirotsugh Lhadatt is an unmotivated young man who once aspired to be a fighter pilot.
 He instead joined the Royal Space Force, his nation's fledgling space program, which has been demoralised by numerous failures.
 After a fellow astronaut dies in training, Lhadatt befriends a young religious woman named Riquinni Nonderaiko, who spends her days street preaching and lives with a sullen child named Manna.
 Seeing the groundbreaking nature of his work, Riquinni inspires Lhadatt to volunteer for the Space Force's last attempt to send the world's first astronaut into orbit.

 Lhadatt's training as an astronaut parallels his coming of age, as he and the rest of the space project members overcome technological difficulties, doubt, overwhelming public attention, and the machinations of their corrupt government.
 Lhadatt frequently visits Riquinni, who sees the world has succumbed to selfishness and sin, and becomes destitute when her house is foreclosed by a power company, forcing Riquinni and Manna to live in a small shack provided by a local church.
 Lhadatt studies a holy book Riquinni gifts to him, which asserts that humanity is eternally cursed for having stolen the "fire" of knowledge.

 General Khaidenn, commander of the Royal Space Force, rallies public support for the project by lying that they are building a "space warship".
-The chief engineer is killed during an engine test accident, and controversy sparks regarding the project's expense and how it exacerbates the Kingdom's poverty epidemic.
+The project’s chief engineer, Dr. Gnomm, is killed during an engine test accident, and controversy sparks regarding the project's expense and how it exacerbates the Kingdom's poverty epidemic.
 Disenchanted and depressed, Lhadatt suddenly goes AWOL and stays with Riquinni for a while.
 One night, Lhadatt sexually assaults Riquinni while catching her undressing, but he stops himself just before Riquinni knocks him unconscious.
-Lhadatt begs forgiveness the next day, but Riquinni denies the incident before running off.
+Lhadatt begs forgiveness the next day, but Riquinni blames herself before running off.
 Returning to the city, Lhadatt barely survives an assassination attempt by the Republic, a neighboring nation that is at war with the Kingdom.
 Before departing for the launch site, Lhadatt finally befriends Manna and says farewell to Riquinni.

 The launch site is in a demilitarized zone, where the government hopes that the rocket will provoke the Republic into attacking.
 Though Khaidenn pushes the launch time forward, the Republic launches an invasion.
 Lhadatt — already in the space capsule and determined to finish what he started — refuses to abort the launch, and convinces the vulnerable ground crew to complete it.
 The spectacular launch stuns both sides into inaction.

 As his capsule orbits the earth, Lhadatt broadcasts a prayer for humanity's forgiveness.
 Lhadatt's capsule is suddenly bathed in sunlight, and a montage of his own life and his world's history and achievements are shown.
 On the planet's surface, Riquinni witnesses the first snow fall and gazes into the sky.